weyoss/redis-smq/packages/redis-smq/docs/api/classes/Consumer.md

 > **cancel**(`queue`, `cb`): `void`

-Cancels the consumption of messages from a specified queue.
+Stops message consumption from a specified queue.

-This function is responsible for stopping the consumption of messages from a specific queue.
-It removes the message handler associated with the given queue from the message handler runner.
+This method removes the message handler associated with the given queue, stopping any further message processing from that queue.

 #### Parameters